IanS71/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-This project follows the prior pre-installation project starting with creating Roles<br />
+This project follows the prior pre-installation project starting with creating "Roles".<br />

 <h2>Environments and Technologies Used</h2>